 Citizens for Responsibility and Ethics in Washington (CREW) – CREW uses aggressive legal action, in-depth research, and bold communications to reduce money's influence in politics and help foster an ethical, accountable government.

-Common Cause – Common Cause is a nonpartisan, grassroots organization dedicated to (1) creating open, honest, and accountable government that serves the public interest, (2) promoting equal rights, opportunity, and representation for all, and (3) empowering all people to make their voices heard in the political process.
+Common Cause – Common Cause is a nonpartisan, grassroots organization dedicated to (1) creating an open, honest, and accountable government that serves the public interest, (2) promoting equal rights, opportunity, and representation for all, and (3) empowering all people to make their voices heard in the political process.

 Defending Democracy Together – Defending Democracy Together is a 501(c)(4) advocacy organization created by lifelong conservatives and Republicans dedicated to defending America’s democratic norms, values, and institutions and fighting for consistent conservative principles like the rule of law, free trade, and expanding legal immigration.

 Democracy 21 – Democracy 21 and the Democracy 21 Education Fund work to strengthen the integrity and fairness of democracy and increase the role of citizens in our political process by bringing unique policy and litigation expertise to campaign finance, government integrity, transparency, accountability, and democracy issues.

 Democracy Matters – Democracy Matters is a nonpartisan campus-based national student organization that offers paid internships to undergraduates to mentor the next generation of leaders dedicated to strengthening democracy.
 Students organize actions and projects connecting pro-democracy reforms to various public policy issues.